 If you would like us to remove the personal information we hold about you, please contact us using the below contact details.

-Updates to this policy will be posted on this page – please check back from time to time.
+Updates to this notice will be posted on this page – please check back from time to time.
 We may also inform you of any changes where we hold an appropriate email address for you.